 Some have suggested that New Zealand should follow the UK and enact similar legislation.
 In this report, the Commissioner examines the merits of this proposal, and makes recommendations accordingly.

-Note: as of 4 October 2017 the original file available for download has been replaced with an edited version, which includes edits and additional text on pages 7 (including table 2.1) and 9 (including figure 2.1).
+Note: as of 4 October 2017 the original file available for download has been replaced with an edited version, which includes edits and additional text on page 7 (including table 2.1) and page 9 (including figure 2.1).